InfiniteMilesSamuel/BasecampWizardry/README.md

 ## 💫 Magic Wands & Wonderful Widgets
 Every masterful mage has their collection of arcane artifacts, and our project is imbued with the powers of several mystical modules.
 These are but a few of the enchanted essentials powering our potion:

 Django's Djinn: An omnipotent oracle that dances with databases and brings dazzling dreams to life.
-Discover more
+URL: https://www.djangoproject.com/

+FastAPI's Familiar: A swift sprite that soars in the service of creating stellar APIs.
+The speed of this spirit is unparalleled!
+URL: https://fastapi.tiangolo.com/

+Flask's Phantasm: A lightweight luminary, ever-ready to render radiant web realms at a moment's notice.
+URL: https://flask.palletsprojects.com/

+Numpy's Nexus: A numerical nymph, weaving wonders with arrays and matrices.
+Mathematics is its playground.
+URL: https://numpy.org/

+Pandas' Parchment: A proficient paper, blessed by the bear of data manipulation and analysis.
+Perfect for potion preparation protocols.
+URL: https://pandas.pydata.org/

+Pytest's Potion: The elixir expert!
+Every time we craft a new concoction, it's the first to test its taste and tell if it's terrific or toxic.
+URL: https://pytest.org/

+Celery's Circlet: Asynchronous actions are an art, and with this circlet, tasks travel through time, taken care of in the twinkle of an eye.
+URL: https://docs.celeryproject.org/en/stable/

+Werkzeug's Wisp: A utility spirit, whispering wizardry for WSGI, used wisely within Flask's fold.
+URL: https://werkzeug.palletsprojects.com/

+Pillow's Portal: Our project's pictorial protector, painting and processing pictures with perfection.
+URL: https://pillow.readthedocs.io/